How to Avoid & Fix Automotive Paint Cratering

 However, for deeper defects, paintwork professionals will need to sand down the surface to a point that is free of cratering.
 This could mean taking it down to the bare metal if the cratering occurred in the first base coat layer.
 The surface will then need to be cleaned and dried with a clean cloth and a suitable degreaser before starting the painting process again from the beginning.

-Small splatters of paint cratering on blue paint
+Small areas of paint cratering on a blue background

 Other Common Automotive Paint Defects